This is the best damn pulled pork recipe i’ve ever made. Yes, you read that correctly. And it’s made in an Instant Pot electric pressure cooker!

 Pulled pork is something you always see on those barbecue competition shows where people go to great lengths to prepare and cook with all kinds of methods.
 Most often, these methods require huge pieces of equipment, lots of space (outdoor space), and a ton of time and commitment to make.
 Now don’t get me wrong, you have an opportunity to sink you teeth into pork that’s been cooked this way, it’s an experience that’s simply a festival of flavor you’ll never forget.
 Many of the best real BBQ joints will start making their pulled pork days ahead of time and when it’s ready to eat, people line up.
 And when these places run out of food for the day, that’s it until next time.

-In the last couple of years, along comes electric pressure cookers such as the Instant Pot and people go crazy for these things!
+A few years ago, along came electric pressure cookers such as the Instant Pot, and people went crazy for these things!
 And there’s a reason for that – because they open up all new possibilities for making incredible food.
 Pulled pork is tops on my list of favorite foods to make with an Instant Pot.
 From start to finish, it can be done in under 2 hours.
 No kidding!

 Start with a good rub